 The story of Cox Enterprises is one of hard work, respect for employees, entrepreneurship and making bold decisions.
 It’s also about staying true to values that have endured for more than a century.
 Cox Enterprises was founded in 1898 by James M. Cox.
 At the age of 28, he purchased the Dayton Evening News (now the Dayton Daily News).
 He later served as Ohio’s governor and was the 1920 Democratic nominee for president with Franklin D. Roosevelt as his vice presidential running mate.
 After Governor Cox lost the election, he decided to focus on expanding his business across industries and locations.

-Today, Cox Enterprises is a global company with more than 55,000 employees and $20 billion in revenue.
+Today, Cox Enterprises is a global company with nearly 50,000 employees and $22 billion in revenue.
 Cox remains a values-driven private corporation that can invest in long-term growth and is proud of its four-generation family leadership.
-Through our major divisions—Cox Communications, Cox Automotive and Cox Media Group —we lead in the communications, automotive and media industries.
-Our widely recognized national brands include Autotrader and Kelley Blue Book.
+Through our major divisions—Cox Communications and Cox Automotive —we lead in the communications and automotive industries.
+Our widely recognized national brands include Autotrader, Kelley Blue Book and Cox Homelife.